Zagreb Cable Car: Construction

 The new gondola lift had been promised multiple times in the years following the closure, but was never realized.
 Finally, on 16 January 2019, then mayor Milan Bandić and director of GIP Pionir, the contractor, Ranko Predović signed a contract for the construction of the new gondola lift.
 The same contractor was commissioned to clear a stretch of the forest for the lift a few years before.
 The cabins were supplied by Doppelmayr.
-The gondola lift was projected to cost €39,82 million and be completed by November 2020, and construction officially began on 25 January.
-In December 2019, the city had to borrow €71,27 million for the project.
-In October 2020, the cost rose up to €68,26 million, and the opening was postponed.
-As a result, the opposition in the Zagreb Assembly sued the city, while the city sued the developer, who claimed they warned the city about possible cost hikes.
+The gondola lift was projected to cost €39.82 million and be completed by November 2020, and construction officially began on 25 January.
+In December 2019, the city borrowed €71.27 million for the project.
+In October 2020, the cost rose up to €68.26 million, and the opening was postponed.
+As a result, the opposition in the Zagreb Assembly sued the city, while the city sued the developer which claimed they warned the city about possible cost hikes.

-The gondola lift was officially opened on 23 February 2022 by mayor Tomislav Tomašević, who was against it while in opposition, for a total cost of €71,27 million, including paperwork and connecting to the electricity network.
-The project was completed 15 months late and €39,82 million overbudget because of multiple changes to the project paperwork and incomplete documents, among others.
+The gondola lift was officially opened on 23 February 2022 by mayor Tomislav Tomašević, who was against it while in opposition, for a total cost of €71.27 million, including paperwork and connecting to the electricity network.
+The project was completed 15 months late and €39.82 million overbudget due to multiple changes to the project paperwork and incomplete documents, among other things.
 Some critics argue that the gondola lift was unnecessarily large and expensive, and that it doesn’t blend in with the surrounding architecture.